raymond1/simple-parser-generator/README.md

 Escape sequences probably don't work very well and haven't been tested thoroughly.
 For example:

 OR[']'] might be incorrectly detected as OR['] followed by '].
 You can try writing OR[R_SQUARE_BRACKET] to match a right bracket in this situation.

+#API

+The Parser object has the following methods